Back to Blog

 Sudden changes in focus and attention come first for many kids.
 Your child might start having trouble finishing tasks they used to handle easily, or teachers might mention they're more distracted than usual.
 It's not just attention.
 Kids get emotionally volatile too, having bigger reactions to smaller things.

 Sleep disruption is another red flag.
 Mold affects the nervous system, which makes it harder for kids to wind down at night or stay asleep.
 When kids aren't sleeping well, everything else falls apart.
-One mom told me her daughter went from sleeping through the night to waking up four or five times, and it wasn't until they addressed the mold that her sleep came back.
+When my oldest son was little, we went from sleeping through the night to waking up three to five times a night.
+We went to doctors and were told everything from this is normal (it lasted 8 years and came on out of the blue after we moved into mold) to he needs a sleep study and has sleep apnea.
+It wasn't until they addressed the mold that he began to sleep soundly through the night again.
+Now the only time he experiences a night terror or middle of the night sudden wake up is if we are somewhere with mold.

 The ADHD Connection